uniquid/developer-wiki/architecture.md

 * **id**: is a **nonce** that must correspond with the same parameter on request.
 Keep a relationship between request and response.

 ### Process
-When the Provider Entity receive a request, it must first verify that there is a contract linking it to the sender address.<br>
+When the Provider Entity receives a request, it must first verify that there is a contract linking it to the sender address.<br>
-If the contract exist, the provider must verify if the requested method number contains a 1 in the contract's bitmask.<br>
+If the contract exist, the Provider must verify if the requested method number contains a 1 in the contract's bitmask.<br>
-Only if this last check is ok the provider can send in execution the requested function.<br>
+Only if this last check is ok the Provider can send for execution the requested function.<br>
-In the reply message the sender must be valued with the address that binds provider and user in the affected contract. <br>
+In the reply message the sender must be valued with the address that binds Provider and User in the affected contract. <br>
-If the contract does not exist, the provider does not have to reply.<br>
+If the contract does not exist, the Provider does not have to reply.<br>